Corentin Moutet vs. Mackenzie McDonald: Prediction and Match Betting Odds | Rolex Shanghai Masters

 - In his last match on September 29, 2023, McDonald came up short 6-2, 6-7, 1-6 versus Grigor Dimitrov in the Round of 32 of the China Open.

-- Moutet has played 37 matches over the past year (across all court types), and 25.0 games per match (22.2 in best-of-three matches).
+- Moutet has played 25.0 games per match (22.2 in best-of-three matches) in his 37 matches over the past 12 months (across all court surfaces).

 - Moutet has played 24.4 games per match (22.1 in best-of-three matches) in his 23 matches on hard courts over the past year.